MAJOR QUALIFYING PROJECT

 Logging into your team dashboard

 Create your own account and login to your team's dashboard.
 If you do not have a team, you can create/join one.
+The first part of the process is meant to be through WPI SSO.

 Create your own forms